bil/licorice/docs/guide/quickstart.rst

     print(f"Hello World!
 Tick: {counter}", flush=True)
     counter += 1

-The constructor will çreate a variable ``counter`` and set it to ``0`` before realtime execution starts.
+The constructor will create a variable ``counter`` and set it to ``0`` before realtime execution starts.
 Then, each tick, the value of ``counter`` will be output and incremented.
 We interpolate a `Python f-string <https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals>`_ with the counter value and flush stdout so that the output appears in our terminal immediately.

 Run LiCoRICE